 On the Alert notification tab, click Create Alert Configuration.

-In the Create Alert Rule panel, set the Alert Method parameter to Mailbox, select all severity levels of audit alert rules, and then click OK.
+In the Create Alert Rule panel, set Alert Method to Mailbox, select all severity levels under audit alert rules, then click OK.

-If a server-side encryption rule of the OSS bucket is deleted, DSC generates an alert and sends an alert notification to the specified alert recipients.
+When a server-side encryption rule is deleted from the OSS bucket, DSC triggers the Delete Bucket Encryption alert rule and sends an alert notification email to the designated recipients.

 4.1 View alert notification emails